feoh/blindnotdumb/posts/mis-adventures-in-gatsbyjs.md

 Right then.
 I find a page describing how to add an RSS feed to your blog, Just add this handy dandy plugin to your site.
 This will let you do a similar GraphQL query to the one you used for your post list, only this time you'll be generating your RSS feed.
 Here we go!

 Add the plugin and BOOM!
-My site build fails with an utterly unscrutable Webpack error.
+My site build fails with an utterly inscrutable Webpack error.
 Why?
-Ah the plugin was for a prior version of GatsbyhJS and isn't compatible with the one you used to build your site.
+Ah the plugin was for a prior version of GatsbyJS and isn't compatible with the one you used to build your site.
 OK, let's just use that older version of GatsbyJS instead!

 Well crud.
 Turns out that the tutorial was written using [MDX](https://mdxjs.com/), a JSX flavored version of the popular Markdown mark-up language for React JSX pages, and